chrissyhunt/writing-chrome-ext/README.md

-# writing-chrome-ext
+# Write Now

-Chrome extension to generate writing prompts
+A Chrome extension to help you develop a daily writing habit.